 The best part of all is he didn’t think anyone would actually notice, “We actually ended up being more of a Doctor Who bar which is lovely.
 The only thing we questioned was that the TARDIS isn’t actually steampunk, but the way we rationalized it was that The Doctor could go to steampunk places.
 But low and behold that became the thing.
 So yeah we’re a steampunk bar but mostly we’re the bar with a TARDIS.”

 Looking around The Way Station is like you’re on a marvelous geeky Easter egg hunt.
 The TARDIS is actually a bathroom, and yes it’s bigger on the inside (but no swimming pool), with Who-themed murals done by Jonathan Fritz and a barely noticeable “Bad Wolf” carved in the wood.
 There’s steampunk artwork, and décor, a TARDIS tissue box and according the tally marks on the wall they’ve seen (and forgotten they’ve seen) The Silence 15 times.
-The Way Station also has a Gallifreyan Cocktail Menu and one of the bartenders Melissa makes DW jewelry and brings it in on Sundays to sell to the customers.
+The Way Station also have a Gallifreyan Cocktail Menu and one of the bartenders Melissa makes DW jewelry and brings it in on Sundays to sell to the customers.
 One of my favorites things, other than the TARDIS of course, is ATM which has “EXTERMINATE” on the screen and when you print your receipt “Bad Wolf” is on there as well.
 Russel T. Davies would be proud.

 The Way Station isn’t all Who and steampunk.
 They have Buffy the Vampire Slayer Monday’s where they show Buffy episodes and have trivia to win free drinks.
 I think that’s what’s so awesome about this bar, not only is the Whovian in me elated of its existence but the geek in me is as well.
 There’s no other place in New York City (that I know of) where you can hang out and have a drink and know that you can talk to almost anyone in the bar about the same geeky things you love.
 People are always coming in from all over the country and world to take pictures with the TARDIS.
 It’s a fun and very social atmosphere and Doc agrees, “The best part is it’s social nerds and geeks… that’s what I love is that you can walk in and someone is talking about Game of Thrones or Star Trek.”